 Whether it’s performance evaluation from managers, team brainstorming, or customer feedback on your product, the continuous and regular giving and receiving of feedback is vital for the ongoing health of any business.

-Organisations are organisms which live and breathe on skill, expertise and knowledge – a breeding ground for incredible feedback generation – yet many organisations fail to properly capitalise on this.
+Organizations are organisms which live and breathe on skill, expertise and knowledge – a breeding ground for incredible feedback generation – yet many organizations fail to properly capitalize on this.

 How and why do companies and their employees fall down when it comes to harvesting great feedback?
 Sometimes we feel like we don’t need the opinion of others, sometimes we don’t ask the right people, and sometimes we ask in the wrong places, in the wrong ways, and at the wrong time.

-By using the tools of an Enterprise Social Network (ESN) companies can capture more diverse and more ‘outside-the-box’ feedback from all corners of the organisation.
+By using the tools of an Enterprise Social Network (ESN) companies can capture more diverse and more ‘outside-the-box’ feedback from all corners of the organization.